FlatlinerDOA/OpenQ/README.md

 - The User's outbox can be read by anyone.
 - The User's outbox can be written to only by the owning User.

-When a client is reading an inbox or outbox the OpenQ server MUST guarantee the sequence of messages of the same "type".
+When a client is reading an inbox or outbox the SimpleQ server MUST guarantee the sequence of messages of the same "type".
 Messages of different types are not guaranteed to be written or read in a consistent sequence.

 ## Messages

-A message in OpenQ can have any content you like as long as it adheres to the following constraints.
+A message in SimpleQ can have any content you like as long as it adheres to the following constraints.

 - The message MUST be valid JSON.
 - The FIRST parameter MUST be a "type" string which is neither null or empty.
 - The entire message MUST be less than [65KiB](http://en.wikipedia.org/wiki/Kibibyte).

-## Reserved OpenQ Message Types
+## Reserved SimpleQ Message Types

 ### Success message

-This is a success message that always accompanies a HTTP 200 response from an OpenQ server.
+This is a success message that always accompanies a HTTP 200 response from an SimpleQ server.

 ### Response body:
 <pre>
 {
-  "type":"urn:openq/success"
+  "type":"urn:simpleq/success"
 }
 </pre>